 TransferWise fees are lower

 International transfers in foreign currencies are cheaper with TransferWise.
-They do not charge increases on the exchange rates, because the company uses its own accounts in the recipient’s country.
-How?
+Their currency conversion fees are tiny compared to PayPal’s and most banks because TransferWise uses its own accounts in the recipient’s country.

-TransferWise does not literally transfer money from one country to another – instead, they transfer the requested amount from TransferWise’s own account in the recipient’s country to your recipient.
-This way, the surcharges that normally apply to cross-country transfers do not apply to TransferWise, allowing them to only charge a small fee from users.
-This fee is noticeably lower than both bank fees and PayPal rates.
+TransferWise does not literally transfer money from one country to another.
+Instead, they transfer the requested amount from TransferWise’s own account in the recipient’s country to your recipient.
+This way, the surcharges that normally apply to cross-country transfers do not apply to TransferWise, allowing them to only charge a small fee (typically around 0.4% + fixed fee of around 0.50 EUR) from users.

 |Transfer with exchange*|